Oregon Fishing: Deep Sea Fishing and Cold Water River Fishing

 Perhaps the most interesting fish to catch off the Oregon coast is the halibut.
 Halibut is claimed by many to be the best eating fish to be caught off the northwestern United States coast.
 Halibut are caught in deep waters, at 800 feet or more in-depth at times, and more than 20 miles offshore.
 Some popular launch points for halibut fishing are Astoria and Newport.

-Astoria can offer the best of both worlds since it also offers availability to the Columbia River, which we’ll cover later.
+Astoria can offer the best of both worlds since it also offers access to the Columbia River, which we’ll cover later.
 Astoria is one of the few places where you can catch not only halibut but also tuna and lingcod, perhaps the three most popular Oregon saltwater species that anglers target.
 If you’re looking for a location that has it all, you’ll want to start with Astoria.

 The halibut will be striking from May to September.
 Since they’re such a popular fish, you’ll only be able to catch one halibut per person.
 Many will fish for halibut by trolling using spoons and salmon rigs.
 The best place to fish for halibut off of Astoria is past the edge of the Astoria Canyon, where waters will plunge.